camtonguyen/camtonguyen.github.io/blog-posts/the-80-20-rule-work-smarter-not-harder.md

 #### 8. Learn Like You're Picking Toppings for a Pizza

 When learning new skills, start with the most important stuff first.
-You wouldn't put anchovies on before the cheese, would you?
+You wouldn't put beef or onion on before the cheese, would you?
 (If you would, we need to talk. 😤)
 For aspiring chefs:

 - Master knife skills and basic cooking methods before trying complex recipes.